 Day 7: Problems with the Humidity Reading Machine

-We're taking with us not only exceptional coffee samples, but also priceless memories and a deep appreciation for the passion and commitment of Guatemalan farmers.
+We took with us not only exceptional coffee samples, but also priceless memories and a deep appreciation for the passion and commitment of Guatemalan farmers.
 We look forward to continuing to collaborate with our Guatemalan partners and sharing the beauty and quality of Guatemalan coffee with the world.

 More stories here, on our Instagram profile.